FellowshipOfTheGame/comic-sans/README.md

 # TO DO:

+- [ ] Add new ending.
 - [ ] Make the game possible to be played with touch.
-- [ ] Make Xing Ling's Triple Kunais target player position.
-- [ ] Improve Oswaldos's laser attack.
-- [ ] Add despawn animation to Oswaldo's car attack.
 - [ ] Clean up code for possible final commit.

-# BUGS:
+# TEST:

-- [ ] Punk scream doesn't stop on death (minor).
+- [ ] Fixed Punk scream not stoping on death.
-- [ ] Oswaldo sometimes get it's animations fliped on the x-axis (medium).
+- [ ] Fixed Oswaldo sometimes getting it's animations fliped on the x-axis.

 # DONE: